By Daniel Christopher- Art in Tanzania Internships

 Movies can bring us relief, even if they first stress us out.
 Watching something suspenseful releases cortisol (the stress hormone) in the brain, followed by dopamine, which produces feelings of pleasure.

 Going out to a movie theatre is not for everyone.
 Some of us struggle with sensory issues or being in crowds.
 Others prefer to watch movies at home, on the couch, and in their pyjamas.
-The good news is it doesn’t matter if you’re watching Netflix at home or sitting in a crowded theatre.
+The good news is that it doesn’t matter if you’re watching Netflix at home or sitting in a crowded theatre.
 The results are the same — watching movies is good for us.

 Best advice for students